coresolstudio/clickup-addon-elementor/readme.txt

 5. In WordPress, go to Elementor > ClickUp Integration
 6. Paste your API key and save

+= API Documentation =

+For developers who want to understand the underlying API integration, please refer to the [ClickUp API Documentation](https://developer.clickup.com/docs/authentication#personal-token) for more details about authentication and available endpoints.

 = Form Configuration =

 1. Edit an Elementor form